Vorlonhomeworld/BBCL/10 Arithmetic.md

 ```

 This would give you 16, which is what you'd expect of it.
 Common Lisp will also let you use this command for negative exponentials too!
+For example, if we wanted to get the
-For that all you have to do is enter:
+answer to four to the **negative** 2 power, which is the same as asking Common Lisp to divide four by four, all we'd have to do is enter:

 ```